 Certainly, those who walk near our people have heard this expression.

-There is no island like ours with regard to the feast and we make a point of preserving and valuing these our ancient traditions.
+There is no island like ours with concerning the respect and the point of preserving and valuing these our ancient traditions.

-The Feasts of the Holy Spirit, celebrated in the joyful and colorful Empires scattered throughout each parish, are lived intensely throughout eight weeks after Easter Sunday.
-The so-called functions and the bodos are the center of attention in the localities of the island.
+The Feasts of the Holy Spirit, celebrated in the joyful and colourful Empires scattered throughout each parish, are lived intensely throughout eight weeks after Easter Sunday.
+The so-called functions and the Bodos are the centres of attention in the localities of the island.

-Through the cobbled Portuguese streets we could hear the organizers whistling and shouting “holy bodo” in their open boxes, from where they take from the wicker baskets the traditional “house bread” and the tasty jug of red wine to offer to the neighborhood .
+Through the cobbled Portuguese streets, we could hear the organizers whistling and shouting “holy Bodo” in their open boxes, from where they take from the wicker baskets the traditional “house bread” and the tasty jug of red wine to offer to the neighbourhood.

 From May until October the streets of the island give way to our brave cattle – the bullfights with the rope.
 The bull runs through the streets only tied by a rope, long and strong, controlled by the butlers.
 As usual, they wear a wide, comfortable white suit and a hat, already recognized by those who walk around, round and black.
 The doors of the houses are protected by wooden sticks and the umbrellas are opened to cap the bull – it is the moment of spectacle that many are waiting for.